-- The House Floor will be available to students from Monday, March 24 to Friday, April 11. - Final results for your students' bills will be posted later in the evening of Friday, April 11.
+- The House Floor will be available to students from Friday, March 17 to Thursday, March 30. - Final results for your students' bills should be available on Friday, March 31.
 Following the conclusion of the House Floor Phase, you may wish to reward students whose bills passed the House Floor by logging in and from the E-Congress Getting Started page printing the E-Congress Certificate for Bills Passed.

-Life of an E-Congress Bill How a bill becomes a law in the National E-Congress
+Life of an E-Congress Bill

+How a bill becomes a law in the National E-Congress